ircv3/ircv3-specifications/core/capability-negotiation-3.1.md

 Previous versions of this spec did not include specific references to re-enabling or re-disabling a capability in the CAP REQ subcommand section.
 This was clarified in later versions of the specification.

+Previous versions of this spec did not specify how to handle CAP LS when a server did not support any capabilities.
+This was clarified to match CAP LIST, requiring a reply with an empty parameter.